maxhdz/opencore-z390-aorus-master/README.md

 Please read through for details.

-In the future I will add a dGPU and will update all files accordingly.
+In the future I will add a dGPU and will update all files accordingly, keeping both config resources.

 ## HARDWARE